 What Is the Employment Outlook for a Career in Aircraft Mechanics?

-Aircraft mechanic employment is expected to grow at an average rate from 2016-2026.
+Aircraft mechanic employment is expected to grow faster than average rate from 2019-2029.
 However, there are some ways to improve your job prospects.
 Read on to learn more about the employment outlook and salaries for this career.

 Important Facts About Aircraft Mechanics